 - Fully use the resources of the region to collaborate, conduct research and monitor activities on coral reef ecosystems.

-- Contribute to marine science education through outreach and online resources like our Classroom and Research pages.
+- Contribute to marine science education through outreach and online resources like our Research page.

 - Collaborate with Federal and Commonwealth agencies as well as other public and private organizations that have a demonstrated capacity to assist in the management of coral reef ecosystems.